 - Curtis Mead (2013, Horowitz, thesis)

 Until Andrew Siemion’s dissertation at Berkeley Paul Horowitz was responsible for supervising 100% of all SETI dissertations!
 Thanks, Paul!
-Of these five, two are professional astronomers today, Mead is at Apple, and Coldwell works in a astronomy-related industry (I don’t know where Darren Leigh is and Darren Leigh describes his career here).
+Of these six, three are professional astronomers today, Mead is at Apple, and Coldwell works in a astronomy-related industry (I don’t know where Darren Leigh is and Darren Leigh describes his career here).

 This is not to say that no other graduate students have done work on the topic.
 Here are a few of the (presumably many) theses that had a significant SETI component: